TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/model_design/population-synthesis/index.md

 During the installation process, keep note of the server isntallation's root password that you provide.
 A valid database user and password is required is required to connect to the database server.

+##### Server Configuration

+It may be necessary to increase the size of the `max_allowed_packet` property before running the server.
+This property can be set in the server's configuration file.
+On Windows, the default property file loaded is `my.ini`, located in the root of the server installation directory.

+> [!NOTE]
+> For more information about this server variable, please see the MySql documentation at <https://dev.mysql.com/doc/refman/5.5/en/server-system-variables.html#sysvar_max_allowed_packet.>

 ##### Creating a Database

 Apart from the MySQL Server installation, a database must be created with the proper access privileges for the user account used to connect to the server.

 (TODO)

 #### Python Installation